Symbolic blender-horseshoes and applications: Introduction

 In this paper we study the generation of $C^1$-robust cycles continuing the work of~\cite{BD08,BD11}.
 One of the main tools used are the so-called ``blenders'', which are hyperbolic sets in some sense similar to the thick horseshoes introduced by Newhouse~\cite{New70} in the setting of homoclinic tangencies.
 Roughly, a blender is a local plug that guarantees the closure of an invariant manifold of a hyperbolic set to be greater than the dimension of its unstable bundle.

-Besides playing a key role in the generation of robust cycles (see~\cite{BD08,BD11}), blenders are also important in other settings such as construction of non-hyperbolic robustly transitive sets~\cite{BD96}, discontinuity of the dimension of hyperbolic sets~\cite{BDV95}, stable ergodicity~\cite{HHTU}, and difusion in symplectic and Hamiltonian settings~\cite{NP11}.
+Besides playing a key role in the generation of robust cycles (see~\cite{BD08,BD11}), blenders are also important in other settings such as construction of non-hyperbolic robustly transitive sets~\cite{BD96}, discontinuity of the dimension of hyperbolic sets~\cite{BDV95}, stable ergodicity~\cite{HHTU}, and Arnold difusion in symplectic and Hamiltonian settings~\cite{NP11, FonMar}.

-The papers~\cite{BD96, BD08, BD11} consider blenders having a one-dimensional ``central'' direction, see Definition~\ref{d.blender}.
-Here, following the ideas in \cite{NP11} we study blenders with ``central'' direction of any dimension, which enables us to consider these sets in more general settings.
+The papers~\cite{BD96, BD08, BD11} consider blenders having one-dimensional ``central'' direction, see Definition~\ref{d.blender}.
+Here, following the ideas in \cite{NP11} we study blenders with ``central'' direction of any dimension, which enables us to consider these sets in more general settings, and as applications we get the next results.